HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 specific that.

-Ile Roosevelt Island Jet
+The Roosevelt Island Jet

-vtli have given rnon!5�_-y all my life to
+"X have given money all my life to

-various charities — still do,"' he said,
+various charities — still do," he said,

 never got any pleasure except just

-mailing a check and getting a letter,"
+mailing a check and getting a letter."

 was talking to the late Newbold Morris,

-then Commissioner of Parks, about.
+then Commissioner of Parks, about,

-plans for a S11-lakespeare Theater in
+plans for a Shakespeare Theater in

 Central Park.

 It hasn't always been easy.
-Take
+Take the

-jet of water at the tip of Roosevelt- Is-
+jet of water at the tip of Roosevelt Is-

-land, for instance. ,It has been plagued
+land, for instaneeeIt has been plagued

-with -problems sine the beginning,
+with problems since the beginning,

-clogs the water -intake s-, "-strem (filth
+clogs the water -intake system (filth

-that has included, thus J;',-ar, 11 dro-u-vned
+that has included, thus far, 11 drowned

-and-run tug that caused major damage -
+and-run tug that caused major damage°

 at one point.
-And the flo-,;',,er beds that
+And the flower beds that

-he optimistically plan"s, in, the parks
+he optimistically plants in the parks

 and then is forced to replace with con-